HCornick/Excel_And_VBA/README.md

 # Excel_And_VBA

-Organization and Analysis of Kickstarter projects.
+Organization and analysis of a database of four thousand Kickstarter projects in order to uncover any hidden trends.